Are you looking for a provider?

 Members are recruited to serve on the BAC because of:

-- Their belief and commitment to helping individuals with disabilities find employment.
+Their belief and commitment to employment for individuals with disabilities.

 The Council meets the third Thursday of every month.
 Meetings focus on BAC member’s assistance and guidance on employment-related business issues and projects in the community.